On the Fourier Mean Bodies of a Convex Body: The Geometry of the Fourier Mean Bodies

 We then obtain \eqref{eq:using_og_radon_3} from \eqref{eq:radon_g_K_convol_2} and \eqref{eq:step_to_distribution_2}.
 To deduce \eqref{eq:parellel_convol}, we equate \eqref{eq:parellel_double} and \eqref{eq:radon_g_K_convol} to obtain

 from \eqref{eq:Fourier_factoring}.
 We conclude by applying Fourier inversion. \end{proof}

-We conclude this subsection with the following corollary of Proposition~\ref{p:f_formulas}, which establishes that $F_1 K$ is a section of a star body, and therefore compact.
+The following corollary of Proposition~\ref{p:f_formulas} establishes that $F_1 K$ is a section of a star body, and therefore compact.
 In particular, it already yields that, if $K$ is origin-symmetric, then $F_1 K$ is an origin-symmetric convex body.
 Indeed, if $K$ is origin-symmetric, then $K \times K$ is an origin-symmetric convex body in $\R^{2n}$.
-By Busemann's theorem, its intersection body is convex and therefore, its sections are convex. \begin{cor} If $K\subset\R^n$ is a convex body, then $F_1 K$ is an $n$-dimensional section of $\frac{1}{\sqrt{2}}\frac{(2\pi)^n}{\vol_n(K)} I \left(K \times (-K)\right).$
+By Busemann's theorem, its intersection body is convex and therefore, its sections are convex. \begin{cor} If $K\subset\R^n$ is a convex body, then $F_1 K$ is an $n$-dimensional section of $\frac{1}{\sqrt{2}}\frac{\pi}{\vol_n(K)} I \left(K \times (-K)\right).$

 \end{cor} \begin{proof} By setting $p=1$ in \eqref{eq:fourier_body_v2} and using the formula \eqref{eq:inversion},

 This settles the claim. \end{proof}

 An interesting generalization of Busemann's intersection theorem to the case of slabs was established by M. Anttila, K. Ball, and I. Perissinaki \cite[Lemma 3]{ABP03}: if $K$ is an origin-symmetric convex body, then, for every $t>0$ and $\theta\in\s^{n-1}$,